Skip to content

 Resume Support

 The sase run --resume flag resumes a previous conversation by agent name.
-The #resume workflow resolves the agent name to its artifacts directory, extracts the response path from done.json, and delegates to #resume_by_chat which loads the chat history and prepends it to the new conversation.
-The --resume flag also accepts a history file basename or full path for direct chat-file-based resumption via the #resume_by_chat workflow.
+The #fork workflow resolves the agent name to its artifacts directory, extracts the response path from done.json, and delegates to #fork_by_chat which loads the chat history and prepends it to the new conversation.
+The --resume flag also accepts a history file basename or full path for direct chat-file-based resumption via the #fork_by_chat workflow.

-Resume expansion is recursive: if the loaded chat history itself contains #resume or #resume_by_chat references, those are expanded inline as well.
+Fork expansion is recursive: if the loaded chat history itself contains #fork or #fork_by_chat references, those are expanded inline as well.
+Legacy #resume and #resume_by_chat references in old transcripts are still recognized.
 Cycle detection prevents infinite loops when chat histories reference each other.

 Invocation Lifecycle